 Eat in Parma Trattoria Rigoletto

 I was drawn to this tiny trattoria down a cobbled alley by the quirky photos on the walls (a COVID project to keep the owners sane).
-Fabrizio is the most welcoming host and his wife Antonella is a wonderful cook and photographer.
-Simple, classic, delicious food, prepared and served with warmth and passion.
+Fabrizio is the most welcoming host and his wife Antonella is a wonderful cook, making beautiful fresh pasta daily with love and care.
+The food is simple, classic and delicious, but the real beauty lies in the warmth of the personalised service.
 It’s small, so book ahead or join my Parma food tour.

 Drink in Parma Tabarro